-Yes, in most instances you may copy/paste portions of an e-book.
-You may also print up to five pages at a time.
-However, just as hard copy materials cannot be duplicated in full, copyright law also prohibits printing an entire e-book unless it is already in the public domain.
+Yes, in most instances you can copy or print portions of an ebook.
+However, just as hard copy books cannot legally be duplicated in full, copyright law also prohibits printing an entire ebook (unless it is already in the public domain).
+Allowances vary by publisher, but usually one chapter at a time is permitted.
+Downloading is another option, which can also vary:

 ebrary - Content can be downloaded to numerous devices, including the iPad, iPhone, Kobo, Nook, and Sony Reader.
-Please see ebrary's Overview of download options.
+Please see ebrary's Downloading ebook support pages.